smt07/portfolio/README.md

 - Statistical analysis of historical data, precipitation characterization in New York City.

 ### Certifications
-- The Power of Statistics                                    Google
+- The Power of Statistics,                                    Google
-- Advanced Learning Algorithms                               Deeplearning.ai
+- Advanced Learning Algorithms,                               Deeplearning.ai
-- Supervised Machine Learning: Regression and Classification Deeplearning.ai
+- Supervised Machine Learning: Regression and Classification, Deeplearning.ai
-- Scientific Computing and Python for Data Science :         The Data Incubator
+- Scientific Computing and Python for Data Science,           The Data Incubator
-- Inferential Statistical Analysis with Python               University of Michigan
+- Inferential Statistical Analysis with Python,               University of Michigan
-- Understanding and Visualizing Data with Python             University of Michigan
+- Understanding and Visualizing Data with Python,             University of Michigan
-- Python For Data Science                                    IBM
+- Python For Data Science,                                    IBM
-- Neural Network and Deep Learning                           Deeplearning.ai
+- Neural Network and Deep Learning,                           Deeplearning.ai

 ### Data Science Books
-- Data Science Bookcamp Five Real world Python Projects   By Leonard Apeltsin
+- Data Science Bookcamp Five Real world Python Projects,   By Leonard Apeltsin
-- The Data Science Workshop                               By Anthony So , Thomas V. Joseph , Robert Thas John
+- The Data Science Workshop,                               By Anthony So , Thomas V. Joseph , Robert Thas John